 Subject Line: Head, Department of Anesthesiology, Pharmacology & Therapeutics

-Review of applications will begin March 10, 2023 and continue until the position is filled.
+Candidates, internal or external to the University, are eligible to apply.
+Review of applications will begin January 8, 2024 and continue until the position is filled.

 The University is committed to creating and maintaining an inclusive and equitable work environment for all members of its workforce.
-An inclusive work environment presumes an environment where differences are accepted, recognized, and integrated into current structures, planning, and decision-making modes.
-Within this hiring process we will make efforts to create an inclusive and equitable process for all candidates (including but not limited to people with disabilities).
+An inclusive work environment presumes an environment where differences are appreciated, recognized, and integrated into current structures, planning, and decision-making modes.
+Within this hiring process we are committed to creating an inclusive and equitable process for all candidates (including but not limited to people with disabilities).
 Confidential accommodations are available on request for applicants who are short-listed.
-Please contact Nicole Bell via email at fom.searches@ubc.ca.
+Please contact Ms. Nicole Bell via email at fom.searches@ubc.ca.

 To learn more about UBC’s Center for Workplace Accessibility, visit the website here https://hr.ubc.ca/CWA.